ElectricalConduit Fill Calculator

 1-1/4" EMT44 wires

-Based on 40% fill (3+ conductors) with THHN/THWN-2 insulation.
+Based on 40% fill for 3 or more conductors with THHN/THWN-2 insulation areas.

 Expert Contributors